awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-control-access-using-iam-policies-to-create-and-manage-api.md

 # Control Access for Managing an API<a name="api-gateway-control-access-using-iam-policies-to-create-and-manage-api"></a>

- In this section, you will learn how to write up IAM policy statements to control who can or cannot create, deploy and update an API in API Gateway\.
+ In this section, you will learn how to create IAM policy statements to control who can or cannot create, deploy and update an API in API Gateway\.
 You'll also find the policy statements reference, including the formats of the `Action` and `Resource` fields related to the API managing service\.

 ## Control Who Can Create and Manage an API Gateway API with IAM Policies<a name="api-gateway-control-access-using-iam-policies"></a>